 UAE was usually recommended for pre- or perimenopausal women with symptomatic fibroids.
 Recently the procedure was reported as helpful also for post-menopausal women whose fibroids had not regressed with menopause.

 UAE was not recommended for women who might want to get pregnant because it was uncertain how it would affect fertility or what the effects would be on a pregnant uterus.
 Today, new data has been found that UAE may be safe in certain cases, talking with your gynecologist can help you decide if it’s right for you.

 Interventional radiology is a relatively new specialty which is one of the reasons why UAE is relatively unknown to women.
 UAE appeals to doctors who want to do more than just read films but are not interested in performing surgery.
 It is unclear exactly why but from a practitioners perspective, it’s unfortunate that this field seems to attract more male than female doctors.
 My hope is that more and more women will consider entering this medical field because it holds so much promise.

 Interventional radiology suites are being established in many hospitals and some physicians are following this trend and have set up separate centers.
 Many have same-day or overnight observation units which are providing round-the-clock nursing care, yet with the feel of a comfortable hotel, not a hospital.
 Information on doctors trained in UAE can be found on-line from the Society of Interventional Radiology (SIR).
 Many insurance policies will cover the procedure.
 Five questions you should ask about UAE.
 At Women to Women we always recommend that a woman call their GYN and ask a few questions or be seen in consultation before deciding on any course of action.

 Here are some important questions to ask about uterine fibroid embolization:

-For more information on causes and natural treatment of fibroids refer to our full article.
+For more information on causes and natural treatment of fibroids refer to our articles on this topic.